Familiar, yet not so familiar9th September 2008

-Having a dictionary and following the rules that it describes would help but there’s nothing quite hearing a word spoken by a native speaker for fine tuning things.
+Having a dictionary and following the rules that it describes would help, but there’s nothing quite like hearing a word spoken by a native speaker for fine-tuning things.
 Even so, I really should get out that Gaelic dictionary that I picked up in Tyndrum.
 It might even keep me out of trouble.

 It’s my week wandering the Western Isles that has brought all of this to mind and their official title of Na hEileanan an Iar (try “na hell-a-nan an yar” if that’s new to you) should be dropping a hint as to why.
 Even cursory examination of OS mapping will reveal almost exclusive use of Gaelic place names and my trip reports will adopt the convention of using Gaelic names in the main with the English versions in brackets the first time that I refer to a place that has one.
 I won’t be distracting from the tales of my explorations with pronunciation guidance but you should be able to find anywhere that I mention on a map.
 Hopefully, that will make things a little easier to follow.